danieljf24/cbvr/README.md

 ## Citation
-If you find the package useful, please consider citing our MM'18 paper:
+If you find the package useful, please consider citing our following papers:
 ```
 @inproceedings{mm2018-cbvrp-dong,
 title = {Feature Re-Learning with Data Augmentation for Content-based Video Recommendation},